zackboll/opencv_core_ada/README.md

 package OpenCV.Core.Vectors;
 ```

-Predefined Vec3 packages currently exist for UInt8 and Float32.

-## Fixed matrices / Matx-style values

-A pure-Ada fixed-matrix generic is available:
+A pure-Ada fixed-matrix generic is also provided:

 ```ada
 generic